 The bottom line is, I don’t want to have to spend my time away from design and furthering OpenHornet to deal with this sort of thing.
 Our plans are and will always be open source under the BY-NC-SA license.
 But if you want to use them in any way that could potentially be construed as commercial, reach out to us and ask for permission.
 Send me a detailed description of what you are trying to do, and we can talk about alternative licensing.

 But I want to buy/sell XYZ part!

 Believe me, I want everyone who wants one to be able to build a simulator.
-We just don’t want to have individuals attempting to profit from our thousands of hours of work on this design.
+We just don’t want to have individuals attempting to profit from our tens-of-thousands of hours of work on this design.
 Seeking out a license only protects both OpenHornet and yourself.